Tangail Textile Engineering College

-Bangabandhu Textile Engineering College (BTEC) is a textile based research college located in Kalihati, Tangail.
+Tangail Textile Engineering College (TTEC) is a textile based research college located in Kalihati, Tangail.
 The college is academically operated by BUTEX and was previously affiliated with University of Dhaka under its faculty of science and engineering for nine years.
 It is one of the seven textile engineering colleges of Bangladesh which are collectively funded and controlled by the Directorate of Textiles, Ministry of Textiles and Jute.

 History

 The institution was established in 2007 as the Bangladesh Institute of Textile Technology (BITT) on a temporary campus at Textile Institute, Tangail.
 The college took its current name in 2010.
 The foundation stone for a permanent campus at Kalihati was laid in January 2011.
 Instruction at the permanent campus began in February 2014.

 As of 2016, only half of the teaching positions at BTEC had been filled.
 Laboratory equipment could not be run because of the lack of skilled operators and inadequate quantities of raw materials.

+After the fall of the Sheikh Hasina led Awami League government, Bangabandhu Textile Engineering College was renamed to Tangail Textile Engineering College in February 2025.